strawberryhacker/operating-system-cortex-m7/README.md

 - Server support
 - Audio interface

-Everything will be completely bare metal - no libraries
+Everything will be completely bare metal - no libraries - literally

 # Bootloader